Hunt hints at more tax cuts before next election after ‘making a start’

 Spending the proceeds of higher inflation while not significantly increasing the budgets available to Whitehall departments means they could face a dramatic spending squeeze in the years after the election.

-Paul Johnson, director of the Institute for Fiscal Studies, said relying on potential post-election cuts to department budgets and fiscal drag-style tax receipts mean that Mr Hunt’s tax cuts “will not prove to be sustainable”.
+Paul Johnson, director of the Institute for Fiscal Studies, said relying on potential post-election cuts to departmental budgets and fiscal drag-style tax receipts could mean that Mr Hunt’s tax cuts “will not prove to be sustainable”.

 Treasury minister Mr Afolami defended the decision on Newsnight, saying: “It is not a cut in public spending.
 Spending is going up less than it otherwise would have gone.